LouisePrice/CPOSS_Database/README.md

 ## Instructions for use

 These instructions were written for a specific purpose.
-The user wanted the .cif files for two of the experimental forms of Succinic Acid.
+The user wanted the .cif files for two computationally minimized experimental forms of Succinic Acid.
 This is how you would find them.

 Go to https://github.com/LouisePrice/CPOSS_Database  Go to the SuccinicAcid folder.
 Open and read the Word Document to see which search you want (I would recommend Search A, Energy Model 2, since it is what we published).
 Go to SuccinicAcidA folder.
 Download the 2.SuccinicAcidA_CrystOpt.zip file.
 Open the spreadsheet within that.
 The CSP data worksheet is the most useful, and there is a lookup table at the bottom for the experimental structures.
 This will tell you that A23778, A4348 and A5136 are all the beta form, but the alpha form was not found in the search.
 However, the experimental crystal structures were optimized with E1 being beta, E2 being alpha and E3 being gamma.
 The same .zip file has all the crystal structures in as .res files.
 You can easily convert them to .cif in Mercury.